|

 George Gershwin himself.

-VICTOR 78 rpm::
+VICTOR 78 RPM::

 Helen Jepson (Soprano), Lawrence Tibbett (Baritone), Orchestra conducted